OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

     ![Validate your credentials](<images/validate-credentials-ib.png>)

+1. If you are creating a MongoDB integration, and don't have Integration Manager MongoDB plugin installed, Integration Builder let's you know.Install the plugin by selecting **Install MongoDB plugin**.

 1. Follow the wizard steps to configure the integration.

 ### Connect integration